-NZ base not hit in attack, Foreign Minister Winston Peters calls for calm
+NZ base not hit in Iraq attack, no withdrawal announcement

 • Iraq's Parliament calls for expulsion of US troops following drone attack

-New Zealand currently has 45 Defence Force personnel stationed at Camp Taji, near the city, where they have trained Iraqi soldiers since 2015.
-Five more personnel are based in Baghdad.
+New Zealanders have been training Iraqi troops out of Taji, near Baghdad, since 2015.
+Five more New Zealanders are based in the city.

-The Government last year announced the mission would be withdrawing by June, 2020.
+The Government last year announced the mission would be ending by June, 2020.

 But concerns have been raised about the safety of New Zealand troops and that they could get caught up in Iranian strikes amid rising tension and rhetoric following Soleimani's killing.

-Minutes earlier, Mark said while there were concerns about the situation, there were still no plans to immediately withdraw troops.
+Peters' comments echoed those of Defence Minister Ron Mark, who earlier in the day said while there were serious concerns about the situation, there was no plan for an immediate withdrawal.

-Asked if the Government would consider moving forward the end date, Mark said New Zealand would be assessing the situation and talking to other Coalition countries in Iraq.
+Asked whether the June deadline could be brought forward, Mark said New Zealand would be assessing the situation and talking to other Coalition forces countries in Iraq.

 "This is a case of coolly, calmly assessing the situation," he said.